The Tuck Room, Los Angeles

 This burger from Sherry Yard is part of our Blended Burger Project.
-Sherry incorporates earthy portabella mushrooms, shallots, and garlic confit to create a satisfying, partly plant–based burger.
+Yard incorporates earthy portabello mushrooms, shallots, and garlic confit to create a satisfying, partly plant–based patty.

 - 2 shallots, minced